tezansahu/building-ai-agents-with-autogen/0-Environment-Setup/README.md

 Create a FREE account on [Serper.dev](https://serper.dev/)

 Now, copy the API Key from the dashboard & paste it into the `.env` file.

+### Firecrawl - Web Scraping API

+Sign up for a FREE account on [Firecrawl.dev](https://www.firecrawl.dev/) with your Google account.

+Now, copy the API Key from the dashboard & paste it into the `.env` file.

+### Typefully - Tweet Scheduling

+Log in with your Twitter/X account on [Typfully](https://typefully.com/)

+Click on your profile image > Manage Accounts > API & Integrations

+Now, copy the API Key & paste it into the `.env` file.